CarShield Collegiate League: History

 In the second season of league play, the Adidas Athletics won the 2021 CarShield Collegiate League regular season championship, and the Shredded Cheese won the championship game.
 The Athletics had a record of 25–10 to finish 6.5 games ahead of the 2nd place Rubber Chickens team in the four–team league.

 On June 4, 2022, the 2nd Annual MLB Alumni Home Run Derby featuring CarShield Collegiate League players was held.
 CarShield League players competed with former major league players Rick Ankiel, Rafael Furcal, Daniel Descalso, Ray Lankford and Brad Thompson in the event, held at CarShield Field.

+The league was renamed to the 1st Phorm Collegiate League before the 2024 season.

 League Format

-The 6-team league currently plays 29 7-inning games.
+The seven-team league currently plays 29 7-inning games.
 The league winner is determined by a 4-team, 1-game playoff series at the conclusion of the regular season.
-Following the 2021 season, the league was host to the "Food Fight Series," a 5-game series between the 2 food-named teams in the league: the T-Ravs and the Shredded Cheese.
-The teams currently in the league include the Adidas Athletics, Gashouse Baseball, Premier Baseball Academy, the St. Louis Gamers, the St. Louis Prospects, and the house team the Shredded Cheese.
+Following the 2021 season, the league was host to the "Food Fight Series," a 5-game series between the two food-based teams in the league, the T-Ravs and the Shredded Cheese.

+As of 2024, the teams currently in the league include the St. Louis Prospects, Adidas Athletics, St. Louis Gamers, Inevitable A’s, Gators Baseball Academy, Premier Baseball Academy, and the Shredded Cheese.